bachsofttrick/bachsofttrick.github.io/app/about/resume.md

 -   Assisted in the development of an eCommerce platform

--   All projects are deployed with Docker onto a Kubernetes cluster
+-   All projects are deployed with Docker onto a Kubernetes cluster with Jenkins CI/CD

-**ENGINEERING AND PRODUCTION APPLICATION SINGLE MEMBER CO., LTD (TECAPRO)** 6/2018 -- 8/2018
+**ENGINEERING AND PRODUCTION APPLICATION SINGLE MEMBER CO., LTD (TECAPRO)** 6/2018 - 8/2018
 *Internship*
 Ho Chi Minh City, Vietnam